replayio/docs/src/app/time-travel-intro/what-is-time-travel/page.md

     MACRO(open, SaveRvalHadErrorNegative)                       \
 ```

-This approach might sound crazy, and in many ways it is, but there’s an elegance to it in that the libc level is fairly stable and well defined.
-Also it turns out that intercepting libc calls is incredibly cheap.
+This approach might sound crazy, and in many ways it is.
+But it's also elegant, because the libc level is fairly stable and well-defined, and intercepting libc calls is incredibly cheap.

 **Additional reading**